jenydyulgerova/OriginalTask/README.md

 # OriginalTask

 This app calculates commissions based on the currency exchange rates specified remotely.
-The URL to the list is set in the .env file.
+The URL pointing to the list is set in the .env file.

 The tests use exchange rates specified in the .env file.